1iveowl/SocketLite/README.md

 *Please star this project if you find it useful.
 Thank you.*

 ### No longer updated or supported
 With the level of maturity .NET Standard have reached, I don't see the real need for this library anymore.
+Also, the library have turned into a bit of a mess.

 If you think you need this library please consider if maybe there's a smarter way to accomplish what you need to accomplish.

 ### Supports Xamarin Forms on Windows 10/UWP (16299 and later), iOS, Android, and .NET Standard from 2.0